 Nutty Chalet

 Incorporate almonds or hazelnuts on the roof or walls for a crunchy addition.
 It’s a nutty twist that adds both texture and a delicious aroma to your gingerbread house.
+If you’re decorating a classroom to match this festive theme, try incorporating some gingerbread bulletin board ideas.

 Eco-Friendly House